mesosphere-backup/training/velocity-training-09-2016/dcos-105.md

 }
 ```

-Since the overlay network IP is wholly owned by the task it's assigned to, no ports explicitly need to be allocated to the task.
+Since the overlay network IP is only used by the task it's assigned to, no ports explicitly need to be allocated to the task.
+But if not using docker container port mapping, ports may be defined on the overlay IP address instead.
-However, to improve service discovery, it may be useful to define what ports and protocols the service will be using and give them names.

 ```
 "ipAddress":{